 After my PhD I intend to continue developing a rigorous theoretical framework that can be used to conceptualize the dynamic role of rural labour at different levels of capital accumulation.
-My goal is ultimately to develop a manuscript that challenges conventional thinking about rural labour and rurality more generally, and which offers a constructive understanding of rural labour exploitation using a Marxian political economy framework.
+My goal is ultimately to develop a manuscript that challenges conventional thinking about rural labour and rurality more generally, and which offers a constructive understanding of the persistence of rural labour exploitation within different levels of capitalist development.
 I also intend to explore the persistence of rural-urban divides through a historical account of capitalist urbanization and the fragmentary tendencies of capital accumulation.

 You can find my University of Leeds research profile page here